-As hearts and minds opened further, GayWeddings.com began exploring new ways to shape the mainstream marketplace and to continue to serve all couples, regardless of sexual orientation.
+With hearts and minds opening more than ever in 2010, GayWeddings.com began exploring new ways to shape the mainstream marketplace and to continue to serve all couples, regardless of sexual orientation.
 The result was a new partnership, formed with technology leader, WeddingWire, the only online wedding planning resource designed to empower all engaged couples — gay and straight alike — and wedding professionals.

 In 2013, with the help of photographer Thea Dodds, Kathryn co-authored a groundbreaking book called Capturing Love: The Art of Lesbian & Gay Wedding Photography.
 Not long after its release, the Crown Publishing Group (an imprint of Penguin Random House) acquired it and Thea and Kathryn re-wrote and expanded their first book into The New Art of Capturing Love: The Essential Guide of Lesbian & Gay Wedding Photography (Amphoto, 2014).

 On June 9, 2015 GayWeddings.com was acquired by long-term partner, WeddingWire as a continuation of their relationship and dedication to empower engaged couples and LGBTQ-friendly wedding professionals.